dcalc/WaLSAtools_fork/docs/idl/WaLSAtools.md

 # WaLSAtools

-Below you can find information on how to use **WaLSAtools**.
-Please first read [description of the analysis methods][1] performed by **WaLSAtools**.
-Work examples of various analysis techniques are also provided (see the left menu), along with some hints on plotting the results.

-We strongly encourage all users to perform their analyses by running **WaLSAtools** directly, instead of calling individual routines used within **WaLSAtools**.
-Please check out the [license and credits][7] as well as the [acknowledgements][8], and if you use **WaLSAtools** in your research, please [cite][9] it as instructed.

-  [1]: introduction.md
-  [7]: ../license.md
-  [8]: ../acknowledgements.md
+**WaLSAtools** is designed for ease of use and accessibility.
+Its interactive interface guides you through the analysis process, providing clear instructions and helpful information at each step.
+This section demonstrates how to use WaLSAtools and highlights its key features.

+Before diving into the interactive demonstration, we recommend familiarizing yourself with the various analysis methods available in WaLSAtools.
+You can find detailed descriptions of these methods in the [Introduction](introduction.md) section.
+Additionally, this page provides several **Worked Examples** of different analysis techniques applied to synthetic datasets (see the left menu).
+To learn more about its capabilities and how to apply it to your research, we encourage you to explore the WaLSAtools documentation, the associated *Nature Reviews Methods Primers* article, and the provided examples.
+If you use WaLSAtools in your work, please remember to cite it appropriately (see [Citation][9]).

+The ["Under the Hood"](routines.md) section provides details on the individual routines used for wave analysis within the **WaLSAtools** package, for those interested in exploring the underlying code.
+However, we strongly encourage all users to perform their analyses by running WaLSAtools directly, as this ensures the correct execution of the analysis workflow and provides a more user-friendly experience.

   [9]: ../citation.md

-!!! walsa-gear "How to use WaLSAtools"
+!!! walsa-gear "Interactive Demonstration"

-    **WaLSAtools** is a wrapper of several analysis methods.
-It is written in a self-explanatory fashion, so one can get calling sequence and information about all inputs, keywords, and outputs for a specific analysis by simply typing **WaLSAtools** in IDL (press ++enter++ after typing each command/choice):
+    **WaLSAtools** provides an interactive interface that simplifies wave analysis.
+To launch the interface, simply run the `WaLSAtools` command in IDL:

     ```sh
     IDL> WaLSAtools
     ```

-    Various chain of information printed in terminal, based on choices of the user, are shown below.
-The code follows a *dynamic select option* scenario, in which each step is according to the previous selection.
+    The interface will guide you through the following steps:

+    1.  **Select a category of analysis:** Choose from single time series analysis or cross-correlation analysis.
+    2.  **Choose the data type:** Specify the type of data you are working with (e.g., 1D signal, 3D datacube).
+    3.  **Pick a specific analysis method:** Select the method most suitable for your data and research question.

+    The interface will then provide information on the selected method, including its calling sequence, input parameters, and expected outputs.

+	**Here's an example of the execution of WaLSAtools in IDL (in terminal)**

     ```
 	% Compiled module: WALSATOOLS.